 anus or mouth of another person (B) with a part of her/his body or anything else, the penetration is sexual, (B) does not consent to the penetration and (A) does not reasonably believe that (B) consents.

-Sexual assault: A person (A) commits an offence of sexual assault if: s/he intentionally touches another person (B), the touching is sexual, (B) does not consent to the touching and (A) does not reasonably believe that (B) consents.
+We will work with statutory safeguarding partners to implement local arrangements for Early Help Assessment and ensure our DSL is familiar with the process. • Sexual assault: A person (A) commits an offence of sexual assault if: s/he intentionally touches another person (B), the touching is sexual, (B) does not consent to the touching and (A) does not reasonably believe that (B) consents.
 We will utilise the Children who pose a Risk to Children School Safety Plan produced by the local authority.

-In assessing and responding to harmful sexualised behaviour, we will follow the local good practice guidance Safeguarding-guidance/children who abuse others including child on child abuse harmful sexual behaviour to enable provision of effective support to any child affected by this type of abuse.
+In assessing and responding to harmful sexualised behaviour, we will follow the local good practice guidance Safeguarding- guidance/children who abuse others including child on child abuse harmful sexual behaviour to enable provision of effective support to any child affected by this type of abuse.

-18.0 Criminal exploitation

-Both CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.

-This means that in our school we will:

-Notice and listen to children/young people showing signs of being drawn in to anti-social or criminal behaviour, use the risk assessment screening tool and government guidance to support our referrals to CASS for any children in our school we are concerned about.

-19.0 Domestic Abuse

-KCSiE states that Domestic Abuse can encompass a wide range of behaviours and may be a single or a pattern of incidents.
+18.0 Criminal exploitation Both CSE and CCE are forms of abuse and both occur where an individual or group takes advantage of an imbalance in power to coerce, manipulate or deceive a child into sexual or criminal activity.
+This means that in our school we will: Criminal Exploitation of children and vulnerable adults: County Lines guidance (publishing.service.gov.uk) https://assets.publishing.service.gov.uk/gov ernment/uploads/system/uploads/attachme nt_data/file/863323/HOCountyLinesGuidanc e - Sept2018.pdf Notice and listen to children/young people showing signs of being drawn in to anti-social or criminal behaviour, use the risk assessment screening tool and government guidance to support our referrals to CASS for any children in our school we are concerned about.
+Be aware of and work with the Police and local organisations to disrupt as much as possible criminal exploitation activity within our school.
+19.0 Domestic Abuse This means that in our school we will: KCSiE states that Domestic Abuse can encompass a wide range of behaviours and may be a single or a pattern of incidents.
 Children can be victims of abuse by seeing, hearing or experiencing the effects of abuse at home.
 They may also experience domestic abuse in their own intimate relationships.

-Criminal Exploitation of children and vulnerable adults: County Lines guidance (publishing.service.gov.uk) https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/863323/HOCountyLinesGuidance-sept2018.pdf

-Be aware of and work with the Police and local organisations to disrupt as much as possible criminal exploitation activity within our school.

-This means that in our school we will:

 Sign up to Operation Encompass to receive notices of domestic abuse and swiftly act to support the child.
 Utilize the Birmingham Approach to Relationships and Health Education in Primary Schools